Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 In some special cases, if a horrible situation existed for you at that job, you may be tempted to skip sending a letter.

-Since it takes only a few minutes to write and you want to remain professional for your own interests, choose to write and send one anyway.
+Since it takes only a few minutes to write and you want to remain professional for your interests, choose to write and send one anyway.

 Before you leave, don’t forget to send your colleagues a farewell email to let them know you will be leaving.
 They will appreciate it.

-Include your contact information if they don’t already have it, so that you can stay in touch.
+Include your contact information if they don’t already have it so that you can stay in touch.
 Best of luck!

 How You Got Here: Job Search – Submit Resume – Interview – Negotiate Job Offer